 - a sharp bone spur on the spine that bores a hole in the skin of the spinal cord.
 A bone spur occurs, for example, due to wear and tear when joints or vertebrae rub against each other

 The loss of cerebrospinal fluid is most noticeable in the upright position and hardly ever in the supine position.
 When a patient stands up, cerebrospinal fluid is drained again, and the already small amount of cerebrospinal fluid shifts toward the spine and is then missing from the head.
 The brain now no longer floats in the water, but rests on the base of the skull and deforms.
 If the patient lies down again, the water shifts back toward the head.
 This explains why patients have discomfort in an upright posture, especially when standing, and feel relief from the headache when they lie down again.

-A hygroma, i.e. the accumulation of fluid between the meninges of the skull, can also be a consequence of the subsidence of the brain.
-A feared complication can also be bleeding in these spaces, so-called subdural hematomas.
+A hygroma, the accumulation of fluid between the meninges of the skull, can also be a consequence of the sagging of the brain.
+As a feared complication, bleeding in these spaces, so-called subdural hematomas, can also occur.